 Today, there are few physical signs of the accident.
-But Bailey, now 16, has continued to need facial reconstruction surgeries at Mott and sometimes struggles with breathing and sleeping.
-As she has grown, some of the bone placed in her face was reabsorbed.
-Further surgeries are planned to strengthen her nose structure.
+But Bailey continued to need facial reconstruction surgeries at Mott and has struggled with breathing and sleeping.

 She isn’t able to play contact sports but enjoys bowling, reading and time with her family.

-Although the accident was traumatic, with long-term consequences, Knight says she knows Bailey was lucky to escape brain injury or worse.
+Although the accident was traumatic, with long-term consequences, Graves says she knows Bailey was fortunate to escape brain injury or worse.